shug2k/content-review-tool/README.md

 The app is organized into a frontend (cr-frontend) and backend (cr-backend) app.
 The frontend is written in Typescript using React, on the [NextJS](https://nextjs.org/) 13 framework.
 The backend is written in Python, on the [Django](https://www.djangoproject.com/) framework.
 The app sets up postgres for its DB.
 By default, it assumes a user `admin` can access the database `cr` and create databases (see [setup.sql](https://github.com/shug2k/content-review-tool/blob/main/cr-backend/setup.sql) for the commands to run to set up the database).

+Currently, only running locally is supported out of the box, with Docker support on both the frontend and backend coming soon.

 ## Running Locally

 To run locally for development: